kleineluka/backlace/README.md

 - Various lighting modes are derived from other projects, specifically [Poiyomi Toon](https://github.com/poiyomi/PoiyomiToonShader), [lilToon/OpenLit](https://github.com/lilxyzw/lilToon), and [Mochies Unity Shaders](https://github.com/MochiesCode/Mochies-Unity-Shaders/).
 Thesse are all under the MIT license and usages are limited to lighting modes with those names (ex. \"Poi Custom\", \"OpenLit\", \"Mochies\").
 - The 2D effect in the Fun variant is inspired directly by [Lyuma's Waifu2D Shader](https://github.com/lyuma/LyumaShader), which is under the MIT license.
 Although  please note it is simplified and their code is better if a flat model is purely the goal of your project!
 - AudioLink features, and a lot of the boilerplate code in `Backlace_AudioLink.cginc`, are from [AudioLink](https://github.com/llealloo/audiolink), which is under a modified MIT license.
+- Original inspiration for the Raymarched SSR feature came from [orel1's SSR module](github.com/orels1/orels-Unity-Shaders), which is an implementation of Mochie's fork of ERROR.mdl's SSR.
+Both are under MIT licenses.
+However, Backlace's implementation is much simpler and heavily modified, but the idea stemmed from there.